lidofinance/easy-track/specification.md

 #### function createEVMScript(address \_creator, bytes \_evmScriptCallData) external returns (bytes)

-Creates new EVM Script using passed arguments.
+Creates new EVMScript using passed arguments.
 The method might apply validations or checks before creation and reverts with an error if some requirements haven't been fulfilled.
 EasyTrack contract uses `msg.sender` as value for `_creator` argument when called in create method, and `motion.creator` value when called in enact method.

-# EVM Script Factories
+# EVMScript Factories

 At this moment Easy Track has following EVMScript factories: